-Policies related to the Special Policy Area are extracted from the following Official Plan Amendments: OPA #26, OPA #145, OPA #240, OPA #440, and OPA #597.
+Policies related to the Special Policy Area are extracted from the following Official Plan Amendments: OPA 26, OPA 145, OPA 240, OPA 440, and OPA 597.

 OPA 26 does not identify and provide justification for a Special Policy Area (SPA).
-Some of the lands currently in the SPA are identified in OPA 26 as "Private Reclamation Areas", which are noted on Schedule A to OPA 26.
+Some of the lands in the existing SPA are identified in OPA 26 as "Private Reclamation Areas", which are noted on Schedule A to OPA 26.
 It is also noted that about half the business district is below the Hurricane Hazel flood level, and so reclamation is needed to protect from future flood damage.

-In this respect, Section 29 of Official Plan Amendment Number 26 states that: "Drainage Tributary' lands will remain in natural resource or agricultural use unless shown within a private reclamation area.
+In this respect, Section 29 of OPA 26 states that:

+"Drainage Tributary' lands will remain in natural resource or agricultural use unless shown within a private reclamation area.
 Private reclamation of land so designated will be permitted in accordance with the designated land use in the Woodbridge Community Plan upon first obtaining approval from the Metropolitan Toronto and Region Conservation Authority."

 OPA 145 provides the initial justification for a Special Policy Area in the Woodbridge area and delineates where and why the Special Policy Area should be designated.
 OPA 145 describes the progression from the previous designation under OPA 26 to the designations in the SPA.
-The Woodbridge Commercial Core is described as the "central" part of the SPA while parcels further north on Clarence, south on Wallace, and on Islington are described as the "peripheral" parts of the SPA.
+The Woodbridge Commercial Core is described as the "central" part of the SPA while parcels further north on Clarence Street, south on Wallace Street, and on Islington Avenue are described as the "peripheral" parts of the SPA.